2025 NBA playoffs: (4) Denver Nuggets vs. (5) Los Angeles Clippers

-Jamal Murray exploded for 43 points on 17-of-26 shooting and 8-of-14 beyond the arc, as Denver took a 3-2 series lead at their home floor.
+Jamal Murray exploded for 43 points on 17-of-26 shooting and 8-of-14 beyond the arc, as Denver took a 3–2 series lead at their home floor.
 Russell Westbrook returned after missing Game 4 with an injury and gave the team 21 points off the bench.
-Aaron Gordon provided 23 points, while Nikola Jokić notched his third triple double of the series.
-As a team, the Nuggets shot 52% from three.
+Aaron Gordon provided 23 points, while Nikola Jokić notched his third triple-double of the series.
+As a team, the Nuggets shot 52 percent from three.
 Ivica Zubac scored 27 points on 11-of-15 shooting, a playoff career-high for the Clippers center.
-Kawhi Leonard scored 20 points, hauled 11 rebounds, and was one assist short of a triple double.
+Kawhi Leonard scored 20 points, hauled 11 rebounds, and was one assist short of a triple-double.
 This was the Clippers first back-to-back losses since they lost three straight from March 2–5.

-A balanced effort from James Harden (28 points and eight assists), Kawhi Leonard (27 points and 10 rebounds) and Norman Powell (24 points, 11 in the third quarter) helped the Clippers force a pivotal Game 7 in their series with the Nuggets.
+A balanced effort from James Harden (28 points and eight assists), Kawhi Leonard (27 points and 10 rebounds) and Norman Powell (24 points, 11 in the third quarter) helped the Clippers force a pivotal Game 7.
 Los Angeles led by 15 with less than six minutes to play, but Denver made an 11–2 run to trim the Clippers’ lead to 107–101, but Russell Westbrook missed a layup and Powell buried a 3-pointer with 1:47 left to put the Clippers back up 9.
 Nicolas Batum would also continue his excellent series on defense with 3 steals and 2 blocks on Nikola Jokić.
 Leading the Nuggets was Jokić, who scored 20 of his 25 points in the first half, and Jamal Murray, who finished with 21 points, 8 rebounds, and 8 assists.
 The Nuggets are looking to atone for their Game 7 upset loss at home from last year's playoffs against the Timberwolves, while the Clippers are looking to avenge their Game 7 defeat by the Nuggets from the 2020 Western Conference semifinals.